e271828e/Flight.jl/docs/notes/design/framework_spec.md

 transitioning component's own ports; downstream stage-2 chains reading them stay stale.
 A round therefore re-runs the whole gated schedule.
 Sweeps are microseconds and rounds beyond the first require an actual cascade, so the cost is noise.

+**Within-round visibility: round-start `u`, live `y`, order inert.** §5.2's cross-component claim — all guards and handlers read the same boundary snapshot, plus their own component's refreshed ports — is delivered by *binding time*, not by copying.
+After a round's guards are evaluated, the framework materializes the `u` gathers of every fired component **before any handler runs** (the executor builds the same args bundle it always builds, merely earlier), and the per-event re-decode reuses that same round-start `u`.
+Because cells hold references to immutable values, loading the references early *is* the capture — the only mid-round table writers are the re-decodes, confined to the firing components' own cells, and the pre-materialized bundles are beyond their reach: no shadow table, no allocation. `y` stays bound live: it gathers own cells only, disjoint from `u`'s foreign set, so a later event of the same component sees its own refreshed ports (handler returns are latched per-event, before `project` and before the next fired event runs) while foreign transitions stay invisible until the next round's re-sweep. `u` binds round-start uniformly — even for a port contrived to be wired from the component's own stage-1 output; the freshness rule is about `y` only.
+Consequence: cross-component handler order within a round is **semantically unobservable** (bundles carry no foreign state, and foreign reads are round-start), so the execution order — executor component order, declaration order within a component — is fixed only to keep the §15.4 cursor and the diagnostics stream deterministic, never something a trajectory depends on.
+Rejected: live-table reads under that canonical order (deterministic, but model semantics would then depend on the executor's schedule order — a rewiring that permutes it silently changes trajectories, the same structure-the-framework-inserts class this section already rejects); a table copy per firing round (identical semantics, paying an allocation the pre-materialization makes unnecessary).
+The trade, recorded openly: a handler cannot opt into seeing a same-round foreign transition — same-instant sequential coupling across components is a cascade, one round per link, deterministic; coupling tighter than that belongs inside one component, where declaration order gives exact sequencing (the synchronous-languages position: a micro-step sees the pre-state, effects appear at the next micro-step).

 **Why once-per-event rather than a round cap.** Termination becomes structural — rounds are bounded by the number of declared events, with no arbitrary K knob — and a